tudurom/bsc-thesis/main.typ

-Ohm et al. @observables observed that open source software infected with malicious code have an increased number of artifacts during the installation process.
+Ohm et al. @observables observed that open source software infected with malicious code have an increased number of artefacts during the installation process.
 They propose gaining insights from infected software explicitly, and to use these insights to detect software supply chain attacks.